The Best Ever Keto Buns

 - 4 extra-large eggs separated

-- Egg Whites and 1/4 tsp lemon juice in the mixer
+- Add the egg Whites and 1/4 tsp lemon juice into the mixer

 - 3/4 teaspoon baking soda